Netcracker/KubeMarine/documentation/Installation.md

 * Localhost for IPv4 and IPv6
 * Internal control-plain address as `control-plain` and FQDN name
-* Balancers, masters, workers names and theirs FQDNs
+* Balancers, control-planes, workers names and theirs FQDNs

 In order to setup your custom address, you need to specify the IP-address as the key and DNS-name as the list item.
 Example: